PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 ![] TODO show picture of mario's pyramid

-The end goal for the tutorial is to print hashes to make a pyrmaid like the one in mario.
+The end goal for the tutorial is to print hashes to make a half pyrmaid like the one in mario.
 Below is an example.

 (example)
 ```